Aurecima logo

 • Record the amount for each income entry

-• Use a clear category or source label
+• Use a clear income category

 • Keep self-employment and property income clearly separated where relevant